List of Category 4 Atlantic hurricanes: 1950–1974

-In the years between 1950 and 1974, there were 23 Category 4 hurricanes in the Atlantic Ocean.
+In the years between 1950 and 1974, there were 26 Category 4 hurricanes in the Atlantic Ocean.
 A dagger denotes that the storm temporarily weakened below Category 4 intensity during the specified period of time.

 1975–1999

 In the years between 1976 and 1999, 23 Category 4 hurricanes formed in the basin:

-2000–present
+2000–2025

-In the years since 2000, 36 Category 4 hurricanes formed within the confines of the Atlantic Ocean.
+In the years between 2000 and 2025, 40 Category 4 hurricanes formed within the confines of the Atlantic Ocean.
 A dagger denotes that the storm temporarily weakened below Category 4 intensity during the specified period of time.

 Number by month

 Landfalls

-The following hurricanes made landfall at some location at any strength.
+The following hurricanes from the above lists made landfall at some location while a tropical cyclone with winds of greater than 34 kn.
 Due to inaccuracies in data, tropical depression landfalls are not included.
 Category 5 hurricanes are also not included in the table below.
 Several of these storms weakened slightly after attaining Category 4 status as they approached land; this is usually a result of dry air, shallower water due to shelving, cooler waters, or interaction with land.